filNaj/tree-setter/CONTRIBUTING.md

 - `@equals`

 Each predicate refers to their appropriate character as the name says.
-So if there should be a comma after a declaration instead, than you can write it as
+So if there should be a comma after a declaration instead, then you can write it as
 follows:

 ```scheme